google/badwolf/docs/bql.md

 * _Insert_: Allows inserting data from one or more graphs.
 * _Delete_: Allows deleting data from one or more graphs.
 * _Construct_: Allows creating new statements into graphs by querying existing statements.
-* _Destruct_: Allows removing statements from graphs by querying existing statements.
+* _Deconstruct_: Allows removing statements from graphs by querying existing statements.

 Currently _insert_ and _delete_ operations require you to explicitly state the fully qualified triple.
 In its current form it is not intended to deal with